Apricot (Berries, minor fruits and fruit trees)

 Not available

-An early apricot that ripens 4 days after Harcot, probably late july depending on your climatic zone.
+Zone 4b An early apricot that ripens 4 days after Harcot, probably late july depending on your climatic zone.
 The fruit is attractive, red blush over half the fruit, oblong, medium size, very good flesh quality and freestone.
-The fruit has firm flesh and is moderately resistant to bacterial spot and skin cracking.
-The tree... more
+The fruit has firm flesh and is moderately resistant to bacterial spot and skin cracking.... more

-An early apricot that ripens 4 days after Harcot, probably late july depending on your climatic zone.
-The... more
+Zone 4b An early apricot that ripens 4 days after Harcot, probably late july depending on your climatic... more

 Zone: 5 – 9 Pollination Group: 2 Ripens: End of July Fertility: Self pollinator Skin Colour: Bright orange Flesh: Good quality.
 Juicy.
 Freestone.
 Flavour: Juicy.
 Good flavour.
 Usage: Good for fresh eating, drying, and canning Storage: 4 – 7 days